NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 You can model the breakout header symbol/device/package on the 2-pin jumper we use to connect the battery to `VBAT`.
 Put the new parts in `custom.lbr`.

-Debugging headers can be a little dangerous, because it can be easy to accidently create a short circuit between two of the pins when you are debugging.
+Debugging headers can be a little dangerous, because it can be easy to accidentally create a short circuit between two of the pins when you are debugging.
 This is especially dangerous if you connect a power net and a ground net.
 To avoid this, intermingle the PWM, SDA, and SCL lines with the power and ground lines.

 ### Some LEDs